UnitVectorY-Labs/ServiceAuthCentral/docs/modules/manageserver.md

 The manage server provides the control plane for ServiceAuthCentral in the form of a GraphQL endpoint for managing the authorization server.

+## Overview

+The manage server provides a GraphQL endpoint providing the control plane for ServiceAuthCentral.
+This includes the ability to manage authorizations and clients.

 ```mermaid
 flowchart LR
     subgraph SAC[ServiceAuthCentral]